-Now, however, it is recognized as a condition External Site that lasts well into adulthood, regardless of whether it was diagnosed in childhood.
-And, over the last decade, there has been an uptick of ADHD diagnoses in adults External Site — particularly in millennials, those born between 1981 and 1996.
-According to an update from the Blue Cross and Blue Shield Association External Site (BCBSA) on millennial health External Site, ADHD showed the second-highest increase in prevalence among millennials from 2014 to 2018 at 39 percent, only behind major depression.
+Now, however, it is recognized as a condition that lasts well into adulthood, regardless of when it was diagnosed.
+Over the last decade, there has been an uptick of ADHD diagnoses in adults External Site — particularly in millennials, those born between 1981 and 1996.
+According to an update from the Blue Cross and Blue Shield Association External Site (BCBSA) on millennial health, ADHD showed the second-highest increase in prevalence among millennials from 2014 to 2018 at 39 percent, behind only major depression.

-BCBSA data shows that ADHD affects 6.9 percent of millennials, a population that is predicted to become 75 percent of the workforce in just four years.
-As of 2020, millennials already make up 50 percent of the workforce, so it’s likely that you have at least one employee struggling with this behavioral health condition — even if they don’t realize it.
+BCBSA data shows that ADHD affects 6.9 percent of millennials, a population that is predicted to become 75 percent of the workforce by 2025.
+As of 2020, millennials made up 50 percent of the workforce, so it’s likely that you have at least one employee with ADHD — even if they don’t realize it.

 Symptoms of adult ADHD

-Despite its increasing prevalence, ADHD is challenging to diagnose — especially in adults — because there is no lab test to diagnose the condition.
-In addition, the diagnostic criteria for the condition were developed for children, and adults with ADHD also often have other behavioral conditions External Site like depression, anxiety, and substance use disorder that may mask or mimic symptoms associated with hyperactivity.
-Many adults don’t even realize they have the condition.
+Despite its increasing prevalence, ADHD is challenging to diagnose — especially in adults — because there is no lab test to identify it.
+In addition, the diagnostic criteria for the condition were developed for children.
+Adults with ADHD often have other behavioral conditions External Site like depression, anxiety and substance use disorder that mask or mimic symptoms associated with hyperactivity.
+As a result, many adults don’t realize they have ADHD.